How can you turn agricultural waste into biodegradable plastic?

 Global wheat production in 2019 was about 770 million tons.
 Once the kernels are harvested, about 100 kernels per wheat plant, what happens to the leaves and the stem?

 There are microbes that are specialized at degrading agricultural waste.
-If these microbes could be genetically modified to produce PHB (polyhydroxy butyrate), a biodegradable form of bioplastic, it would be a terrific win for humankind.
+If these microbes could, for example, be genetically modified to produce PHB (polyhydroxy butyrate), a biodegradable form of bioplastic, it would be a terrific win for humankind.

-Rather than requiring food such as sugar or starch, thereby competing with humans for global food production, such microbes can be ‘domesticated’ to produce PHB from agricultural waste.
+Rather than requiring food such as sugar or starch, thereby competing with humans for global food production, such microbes can be ‘domesticated’ to produce PHB and other polymers from agricultural waste.
 The photograph below shows a cross-section of a bacterium that has accumulated a large glob of PHB, a form of bacterial fat (carbon and energy storage).
-The PHB appears as a large, white round structure.
+The PHB appears as a large, white round structure near the middle of the cell.
+Outside of the cell, tightly surrounding the outer membrane, is a capsule consisting of the polymer curdlan.
+Both PHB and curdlan are extremely useful in numerous industrial and medical applications.

 Currently, the best-studied bacteria for PHB production have several limitations.
 Two of the major limitations are: